asartalo/ctse/README.md

-# ctsn: Continuous Testing with Selenium
+# ctse: Continuous Testing with Selenium

 - A wrapper for Selenium and session manager